La Guaira and Caracas Railway: History of the line

 A rail route was surveyed by the British engineer Robert Stephenson as early as 1824.
+At the time Venezuela was part of the newly-independent Gran Colombia, which included the present-day countries of Venezuela, Colombia and Ecuador.
 The main reason for Stephenson being in South America was to develop mines in Colombia, but he landed at La Guaira where, before moving on to Colombia, he assessed various projects on behalf of potential investors.

-The locomotives of the time would not have coped with the climb to Caracas, and he proposed that the trains should be pulled by animals ("blood traction").
-It was decided not to proceed with the project, probably for economic reasons.
+A railway offered an easier way to move goods to the Venezuelan capital and to export the country's agricultural produce, Stephenson and his father had set up a company in England to build steam locomotives.
+However, the locomotives of the 1820s would not have coped with the climb to Caracas, and he proposed that the trains should be pulled by animals ("blood traction").

-A railway offered an easier way to move goods to the capital and to export the country's agricultural produce, and interest in the project revived in the following decades.
+It was decided not to proceed with the project, apparently for economic reasons.
+However, interest revived in the following decades.
 The route was re-surveyed.
 In 1880, during the second presidency of Antonio Guzmán Blanco, the Venezuelan Government authorised a British company to construct and operate the railway.

 The technology, including six steam locomotives made by Nasmyth, Wilson & Co. of Manchester, mainly came from England.
 There was no industrialised iron production in Venezuela.
 The Venezuelan engineer Jesús Muñoz Tébar reported:

 The line opened in 1883.
 The opening was presented as one of the events celebrating the centenary of the birth of Simón Bolívar.

 The profitability of Venezuelan railways was affected by the unstable political situation in the country at the end of the 19th century.
 However, LG&C seems to have suffered less than the Puerto Cabello and Valencia Railway and the Great Venezuela Railway.